Welcome to Nightingale House

 Experts in the field of sensory technology have designed and installed our sensory room with the latest digital equipment.
 Heated flooring, an interactive mat, projector, lighting, sensory seating and the colour schemes provide a therapeutic space providing stimulation or relaxation.
 The room doubles as a cinema room providing further social space.

-The computer/library room offers space for studying, reading or going online.
-It is fitted with height-adjustable desks and the latest technologies including eye gaze and touch screens.
 There is a modern bistro style dining room, through large floor to ceiling windows and French doors.
 Mealtimes are a very social occasion at Nightingale House and allow young people to get to know everyone as soon as they arrive.

 Our short-break bedrooms have been designed with young people in mind and have shared bathroom facilities with specialist mobile equipment available dependent on the needs of the individual.